Lost Land Setting: Vicariant marine animals...

 -

 A tiny, planktonic ammonite that is found drifting in the open ocean in large swarms.
-Diameter of the shell is no more than 3 millilemtres in diameter.
+Diameter of the shell is no more than 3 millimeters.

 A small, wriggling lobopod which catches prey actively in the water column.
 About 10 centimetres long.